Black & White Banana Bread Donuts – Moist banana bread cake donuts covered with a dark chocolate and vanilla glaze

 - Fold in the wet ingredients (milk, vanilla, coconut oil, and mashed bananas) and mix until just combined, making sure to not overmix.

 - Pour batter into the wells of a greased donut pan.
 Bake 14-15 minutes until golden brown.

 - Mix the glazes in two separate bowls, whisking well to make sure there's no lumps.

 - Place donuts on a wire rack over a baking sheet, then pour glaze on each half of the donut.
 I suggest using a small spoon or knife to make sure the glaze is evenly spread.
 Once the glaze is poured, gently tap the baking sheet to get the excess glaze to drip off.

-*Yes I did actually dye my hair like that, but not because I’m obsessed with black & white cookies.
+*Yes I did actually dye my hair like that, but not because of black & white cookies.
 I just thought it looked cool.

 © PANTHERS & PEONIES.
 All text, recipes, and photographs on this site are my own.
 Please do not use my images without permission.
 If you want to republish this recipe, please link back to this post.